 Statistics: 11 miles, ascent 1083′, descent 1694′.

-Janet, our host at Whittington Farm B&B, set a lovely breakfast table for us next to a pool overlooking her back garden.
-She very graciously offered to drive my mother to our next B&B in Bath on her day’s grocery run.
-(June continued taking a ride each day in parallel with the Cotswold Way, meeting us every evening.)
+Janet, our host at Whittington Farm B&B, had set a lovely breakfast table for us next to a pool overlooking her back garden.
+Since her day’s grocery run would take her near our next B&B in Bath, she also offered to drive my mother.
+(June had continued taking a ride each day in parallel with the Cotswold Way, meeting us every evening.)

-Just past the church we had explored the previous day, we discovered another red post box with the initials “GR VI” on it.
+Just past the church we explored the previous day, we discovered another red post box with the initials “GR VI” on it.
 This postbox was placed here during the reign of George VI (1936 – 1952).
 (Another aside: You may remember that in the film, “The King’s Speech” with Colin Firth, George VI was known as “Bertie”.)

 As we walked out of the village of Cold Ashton, we could not help but notice the impressive estate of Cold Ashton Manor.
-During the English Civil War, the mortally wounded Royalist, Sir Bevil Granville, was brought to this manor from the nearby Battle of Lansdown, where he had led a fierce attack against Cromwell’s Parliamentarian troops on July 5, 1643.
+During the English Civil War, the mortally wounded Royalist, Sir Bevil Granville, was brought to this manor from the nearby Battle of Lansdown, where he had led a fierce Royalist attack against Cromwell’s Parliamentarian troops on July 5, 1643.

 As our morning proceeded, we were once again admiring the beautiful,

 The Battle of Lansdown was fought on the top of the next hill.
-As we reached that hill, we were sobered to learn of the immense loss of life that took place on the very ground where we were standing.
+As we reached that hill, we were sobered to learn of the substantial loss of life that took place on the very ground where we were standing.
 The Royalists alone had their troops reduced from 2000 men to 600 due to loss of life and desertion.

-A monument had been placed here by the grandson of Sir Bevil Granville in 1720.
-Granville led the Royalist troops in an attempt to regain control of the South West of England with its tin mines and coastal ports.
+A monument was placed here by Sir Bevil Granville’s grandson in 1720.
+Sir Granville had led the Royalist troops in an attempt to regain control of the South West of England with its tin mines and coastal ports.
 In this instance, Granville led a successful charge by the Royalist army in the face of Parliamentarian cannon fire.

 Continuing on from our history lesson, we had our first view of Bristol.